WFSC-DataWrangling-Sp24/Guswiler_WFSC-596/Guswiler_FinalProject/README_FINALPROJ.md

 This file outlines information for Olivia Guswiler's final project for WFSC-596, Spring Semester 2024.
 The code file referenced here can be found at the following:
 Guswiler_WFSC-596/Guswiler_FinalProject/scripts/final_project.R

+To ensure you have all necessary files, please download a local copy of this repository and run final_project.R from there.

 ## Incorporated Concepts and Where to Find Them